anchit87/amazon-pay-magento-2-alexa-plugin/README.md

 Once you have configured Alexa Delivery Notifications, your store is ready to use this feature.

 Alexa Delivery Notification is called when:
-* A shipment is submitted with the carrier code, name and tracking number
+* A shipment is submitted with the carrier code, name ,and tracking number
-* On a successful Alexa Delivery Tracker API, you will see its status as ‘Amazon Pay has received shipping tracking information for carrier <carrier_name> and tracking number <tracking_number>’.
+* On a successful Alexa Delivery Tracker API, you will see its status as ‘Amazon Pay has received a shipping tracking information for carrier <carrier_name> and tracking number <tracking_number>’.

 The status will show under:
    * ‘Comments History’ in the Order view.